 Multi-tranche vesting

-Upcoming cliffs or vesting dates with decisions still open.
+Upcoming cliffs or vesting dates with decisions still available.

 Equity vesting in a high-income year